robcampbell79/test_app/README.md

-A laravel created project that uses curl in the model to hit on an api endpoint written in golang which is passed into the controller and finally displayed in the view.
+A laravel created project that uses curl in the model to hit on an api endpoint written in golang which is passed through a route and displayed in the view.

 The model is found at: app/Mytest.php